lassebomh/recipe-converter/README.md

 </table>

 ## Bugs
-The program does not always output the convertion correctly, so please don't trust it when it tells you to go get 136.66kg of salt.
+The program does not always output the convertion correctly, so please don't trust it when it tells you that you need 136.66kg of salt for your pudding recipe.